maxmind/libmaxminddb/doc/libmaxminddb.md

         uint16_t netmask;
     } MMDB_lookup_result_s;

-If the `found_entry` member is false then the other members of this struct do not contain meaningful values.
-Always check that `found_entry` is true first!
+If the `found_entry` member is false then the other members of this structure do not contain meaningful values.
+Always check that `found_entry` is true first.

 The `entry` member is used to look up the data associated with the IP address.